Christian sororities: 1980s resurgence

 A more novel situation occurred in 1987 when Chi Alpha Omega was founded as a co-educational Christian Greek organization.
 It wasn't until 1998 that Sigma Alpha Omega broke off from Chi Alpha Omega to form a women's-only ministry.
 Sigma Alpha Omega is now governed by a separate national president and board of trustees, and has grown to include 33 chapters throughout the country.
 Chi Alpha Omega continues as a men's organization.

 In 1988, the founding of Sigma Phi Lambda on the campus of the University of Texas at Austin sparked new growth among Christian sororities.
 "Phi Lamb" was founded by women who saw value in the brotherhood exemplified by Beta Upsilon Chi and wished to create a female counterpart, since ΒΥΧ was a male-only organization.
 Sigma Phi Lambda today has an executive director, national board of directors, and regional directors, and is the largest Christian social sorority in the nation, with thirty-one chapters.

-Multicultural sorority expansion

-There has been a surge in the multicultural segment of Christian sororities in recent years, with the establishment of sororities such as: